MattechLab/monalisa/_sources/2-1_reconstruction_calls.rst.txt

 This section describes the functions calls of our reconstructions.
 All our reconstructions are implemented for 2 and 3 spatial dimensions.
-Some of them are static reconstruction (one signle frame) and other are dynamic (multiple-frames) with 1 or 2 non-spatial dimensions.
+Some of them are static reconstruction (one single frame) and other are dynamic (multiple-frames) with 1 or 2 non-spatial dimensions.

-A static image will be called a `frame`.
-The spatial dimension of the reconstruced image will be called the `frame dimension` and will written ``frDim``.
+A static image will be called a *frame*.
+The spatial dimension of the reconstruced image will be called the *frame dimension* and will written ``frDim``.
 It is equal to 2 or 3.
-The spatial size of the image will be called the `frame size` and will be written ``frSize``.
+The spatial size of the image will be called the *frame size* and will be written ``frSize``.
 It is of the form ``[frNx, frNy]`` for 2D frames and of the form ``[frNx, frNy, frNz]`` for 3D frames.

 A dynamic image is an array of many frames.
 We will always store it as a cell-array.
 Each cell of the cell-array contains then one frame of the image.
-For 1 non-spatial dimension, the cell-array is of size ``[nFr, 1]`` where ``nFr`` stands for `number of frames`.
-We will call such a cell-array a `chain (of frames)`.
+For 1 non-spatial dimension, the cell-array is of size ``[nFr, 1]`` where ``nFr`` stands for *number of frames*.
+We will call such a cell-array a *chain (of frames)*.
 For 2 non-spatial dimensions, the cell-array is of size ``[nFr_1, nFr_2]``.
-We will call such a cell-array a `sheet (of frames)`.
+We will call such a cell-array a *sheet (of frames)*.

 Reconstructions for non-cartesian and cartesian trajectories are implemented by different functions.
-The terminasion "_partial_cartesian" in the name of a function indicates a use for a
+The terminasion "_partial_cartesian" in the name of a function indicates a use for a cartesian trajectory (fully or partially sampled).
-fully or parially sampled cartesian trajectory.
-If that terminasion is absent from the name, it means that the reconstruction is for non-cartesian trajectory.
+If that terminaison is absent from the name, it means that the reconstruction is for non-cartesian trajectory.

 Here is the current list of our reconstructions: